nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 813
 00:49:11,502 --> 00:49:16,028
-[SPEAKER_04]: go between and then once he kind of gets a feel for what needs to happen then it can
+[SPEAKER_04]: go between and then once he kind of gets a feel for what needs to happen then he can

 814
 00:49:16,008 --> 00:49:19,048